 A 2019 study concluded that ARMS appears to be a safe procedure that does not hinder future laparoscopic anti-reflux surgery in case of failure.

 It found the ARMS procedure to be technically successful in 19 patients with only one minor complication.
 Two thirds of patients showed symptomatic improvement and were able to discontinue their PPI medication.
-Three of the six failures went on to have additional anti-reflux surgery.
+While three of the six failures went on to have additional anti-reflux surgery.

 Among patients who did not have additional surgery, quality of life data showed significant symptomatic improvement by six months.

 In 2021, researchers at the Digestive Diseases Center of Showa University Koto-Toyosu Hospital in Japan retrospectively evaluated the outcomes of ARMS performed in 109 patients with PPI-refractory GERD at the institution.